Lucas-Medeiros29/EVOHealthAgent/README.md

 # Licença:

-Licença de código aberto (ex: MIT, Apache 2.0).
-Crie um arquivo LICENSE no diretório raiz.
+Licença de código aberto MIT.